 Once you have taken care of any injuries with medical attention, it’s time to move forward with the legal issues.
 Contact your insurance company to inform them of the accident and file a claim.
 While you are not required to retain a lawyer, it’s advisable to seek legal counsel before negotiating with any insurance adjuster.

-Items to Prove in Your California Car Accident
+Items Collision Attorneys Need to Prove Your Car Accident

 To receive compensation for your car accident in the state of California, you must prove two main points.
 First, it’s necessary to demonstrate that the negligent behavior or inaction of another person contributed to the accident.
 That individual’s negligence doesn’t have to be the sole cause, but there must be partial responsibility allotted to that party.
 However, if they are not fully responsible, recovery for your damages will be reduced – it correlates to the percentage of fault.